Directory Filtering

 Launch Modes

-Four launch modes: in-place (replaces the TUI), new tab, new window, and split pane (Windows Terminal only).
+Five launch modes: in-place (replaces the TUI), new tab, new window, split pane (Windows Terminal only), and resume interrupted (N).
 The default is configurable via settings.
 Override per-session with w (window), t (tab), or e (pane).

 • Ctrl+double-click forces a new window